 BZDs and stimulants are controlled substances because they can cause dependence and have the potential for misuse.

 Never share or sell your prescription medications.
-There are federal penalties for selling or illegally buying these medications.
+There are federal penalties, which also apply to state and local laws, for selling or illegally buying these medications.

 These medications can also cause dependence and lead to substance use disorders.